Large Sample Properties of Partitioning-Based Series Estimators: IMSE and Convergence Rates

 If, in addition, \begin{description} \item[(i)] $\sup_{\bx\in \mathcal{X}}\E[|\varepsilon_i|^3\exp(|\varepsilon_i|)]<\infty$ and $\frac{(\log n)^3}{n h^{d}}\lesssim 1$, or \item[(ii)] $\sup_{\bx\in \mathcal{X}}\E[|\varepsilon_i|^{2+\nu}]<\infty$ and $\frac{n^{\frac{2}{2+\nu}}(\log n)^{\frac{2\nu}{4+2\nu}}}{nh^d}\lesssim 1$, \end{description} then

 \end{thm}

-This theorem, proven in the SA, \S SA-10.10, shows that the partitioning-based estimators can attain the optimal mean-square and uniform convergence rate \cite{Stone_1982_AoS} by proper choice of partitioning scheme, under our high-level assumptions.
-(The full force of Assumption \ref{assumption: Misspecification Error} is not needed for this result.) \cite{Cattaneo-Farrell_2013_JoE} were the first to show existence of a series estimator (in particular, piecewise polynomials) attaining the optimal uniform convergence rate, a result that was later generalized to other series estimators in \cite{Belloni-Chernozhukov-Chetverikov-Kato_2015_JoE,Chen-Christensen_2015_JOE} under various alternative high-level assumptions.
+This theorem, proven in the SA, \S SA-10.11, shows that the partitioning-based estimators can attain the optimal $L_2$ and uniform convergence rate \cite{Stone_1982_AoS} by proper choice of partitioning scheme, under our high-level assumptions.
+(The full force of Assumption \ref{assumption: Misspecification Error} is not needed for this result.) \cite{Cattaneo-Farrell_2013_JoE} were the first to show existence of a series estimator (in particular, piecewise polynomials) attaining the optimal uniform convergence rate, a result that was later generalized to other series estimators in \cite{Belloni-Chernozhukov-Chetverikov-Kato_2015_JoE,Chen-Christensen_2015_JOE}.